Master of Science, Exercise Physiology

 - Upload a one-page Statement of Purpose which briefly outlines your career goals.
-Include how your background and prior training make you a good candidate, as well as why Florida State University is a good fit for you.
+We want to know how your background and prior training make you a good candidate and why Florida State University is a good fit for you.

 - Upload a resume or vita (information should be current).

 - Enter contact information for two recommenders.
 The system will directly contact your recommender and provide them with a link to upload their letter.
 Letters must be received by the posted deadline.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 The recommenders should be professionals you have worked for who are familiar with your academic performance and can speak directly about your qualification for this degree.
 No personal recommendations or letters from peers will be accepted.

 - Submit official test scores (GRE and, if required, TOEFL) to the FSU Office of Admissions.
 The school reporting code for test scores is 5219; no department code is required.
 Due to COVID-19, Florida State University has waived the GRE test requirement for the master’s program for Fall 2021.